mkmksto/vue_text_twist/frontend/README.md

 -   hover tooltip for keyboard shortcuts
 -   implement pausing (a button, and when you enter settings, hide the current word when game is paused)

+-   !
+PRACTICE refactoring (creating some retarded branch then name you variables and functions better!)
+-   also practice git then

 # Future TODO's

 -   persist scores inside localstorage? create a modal that shows maybe your top 5 highest score, and when u got that score